Lauren Perry

-Lauren Perry (born 5 April 2001) is a Northern Irish footballer who plays as a goalkeeper for Dundee United in the Scottish Women's Premier League and for the Northern Ireland national team.
-She previously played for Linfield in Northern Ireland, Blackburn Rovers in England and Forfar Farmington in Scotland.
+Lauren Perry (born 5 April 2001) is a Northern Irish footballer who plays as a goalkeeper for Montrose in the Scottish Women's Premier League and for the Northern Ireland national team.
+She previously played for Linfield in Northern Ireland, Blackburn Rovers in England and Forfar Farmington and Dundee United in Scotland.
 She made her international debut for Northern Ireland in 2018.

 Club career

 In March 2017, Perry signed for Linfield, the club where her father, Alan Perry, was assistant first team coach.
 She made her Linfield debut in a 5–2 win against Sion Swifts on 22 March 2017.
 On 22 August 2017, Perry made her Champions League debut in a 2017–18 qualifying round match against PK-35 Vantaa.
 In her first season with the club she was named Women's Premiership player of the year and NIFWA Women’s Personality of the Year.

 On 2 October 2019, Perry signed with Blackburn Rovers in the English FA Women's Championship, shortly after former Linfield teammate Louise McDaniel made the same move.
 In August 2020 she moved to Scotland, joining SWPL 1 team Forfar Farmington.
 On 18 April 2021, she scored with a free kick from 25 yards to earn Forfar a 1–1 draw against Heart of Midlothian and was subsequently nominated for the league's Player of the Month award.

 In July 2021, Perry was one of a number of players to leave Forfar for lower division teams shortly before they were forced to pull out of senior football.
 She joined Dundee United in the second tier of the SWPL, and was part of their squad that won the SWPL2 title in the 2021-22 season.
+Perry then joined another SWPL club, Montrose, in 2023.